 Winning a personal injury claim is highly dependent on the time that the case is started.
 In California, there is a time limit for filing claims and therefore, if you delay, you can lose out on the chance to get compensation.
 If the truck accident involves a government entity, the claim must be filed within 6 months from the accident.
 For cases involving the other parties, you have 2 years to file the claim.
 The sooner you act the better.

 Pursuing a truck accident successfully requires an in-depth understanding of the trucking regulations.
-The Los Angeles Personal Injury Attorney has extensive knowledge of these laws and has the resources needed to investigate your claim.
+The Los Angeles Personal Injury Lawyer has extensive knowledge of these laws and has the resources needed to investigate your claim.
 We know how to find, collect, interpret and present the necessary evidence to prove and win your case.
 We serve in the greater Los Angeles area and we’ve been able to help countless truck accident victims recover the monetary compensation they need and deserve.
 Call our office today at 424-231-2013 to schedule your free initial consultation.
 If there is no recovery, you don’t pay a fee.